Temnos

 Temnos or Temnus (Τῆμνος; Τᾶμνος) was a small Greek polis (city-state) of ancient Aeolis, later incorporated in the Roman province of Asia, on the western coast of Anatolia.
 Its bishopric was a suffragan of Ephesus, the capital and metropolitan see of the province, and is included in the Catholic Church's list of titular sees.

+History

 The little town was near the Hermus River, which is shown on its coins.
 Situated at elevation it commanded a view of the territories of Cyme, Phocaea, and Smyrna.
 Under Augustus it was already on the decline; under Tiberius it was destroyed by an earthquake; and in the time of Pliny it was no longer inhabited.
 It was, however, rebuilt later.

 One of the city's more noteworthy figures was the rhetorician Hermagoras.

-During the Byzantine period, most probably, it renamed to Archangelus.
+During the Byzantine period, most probably, it was renamed to Archangelus.
 In 1413 the Turks seized the fortress of Archangelus, which they called Kaiadjik, i.e., small rock; this fortress was situated on the plains of Maenomenus, now known as Menemen.

+Location

 Its site is located near Görece, Asiatic Turkey.